cooldarkdryplace/camerabot/README.md

 1. Setup Raspberry Pi and Pi camera.
 2. Set environment variable `TOKEN` with your bot token (Botfather can provide you with the one).
 3. Use systemd config to start as a service or simply run the app from the console.
-4. Start direct conversation with bot or add bot to group chat if yu are interested in broadcasting your kiln paranoia.
+4. Start direct conversation with bot or add bot to group chat if you are interested in broadcasting your kiln paranoia.

 ### Commands
 1. `/pic` sends ordinary photo.